emikes919/eddymikes_blog/_posts/2024-05-05-i-wish-studied-engineering-in-college.md

 How can a set of inputs be used to get a desired output, which could be literally anything?
 I had no choice but to think through multiple steps in multiple possible paths to a solution, and not all paths are created equal.

 So, I toiled away for hours finding my way to a working solution.
 Nice!
-But is this solution the best way to solve the problem?
+But is this solution the best way to solve this problem?

 If I choose a sub-optimal solution, I may face more problems down the road.
 Do I spend the time now to find a better solution, or move forward with what I have?